 Certified Nursing Assistant (CNA)

-CNAs are not technically licensed nurses.
-However, they perform a variety of duties under the supervision of licensed nurses.
+CNAs are not licensed nurses, rather they perform a variety of duties under the supervision of licensed nurses.
 Their job is to provide basic care to patients, so licensed nurses can perform more advanced functions.
 Some of these duties include:

 - Cleaning rooms and making beds